Best Ever Baklava

 Sprinkle 1/3 cup nut mixture.

-Then begin to "crumple" 5 sheets phyllo lengthwise one piece at a time, laying each piece beside one another.
+Then begin to "crumple" 3-5 sheets (this can differ depending on the size of your filo sheets) Fillo lengthwise one piece at a time, laying each piece beside one another.

 (This is a "secret" time saving tip)